PelionIoT/mbed-os-example-pelion-psoc64/TARGET_CYTFM_064B0S2_4343W/README.md

     - `<new firmware version>` is a 64-bit unsigned integer, where 32 MSBs represent the major version and 32 LSBs represent the minor.
 For example, version 1.0 is represented as `4294967296` and version 1.1 as `4294967297`.
     - `<device ID>` is the ID of the device to be updated.

+    When executing this command, the manifest tool:

+    * Uploads the update image to the Device Management update service.
+    * Creates and signs a manifest file with the digest of the update image and its Device Management URL.
+    * Uploads that manifest to the Device Management update service.
+    * Creates an update campaign using the manifest and a default device filter matching the device ID.
+    * Starts the update campaign.
+    * Waits for the update campaign to finish.

     You can validate that the device is using the upgraded firmware in the serial monitor printout:

     ```